xavierchia/xavierchia.github.io/_posts/2023-08-28-workaholic.md

 So I've started to put some strict boundaries around my work hours with two well-defined blocks to make sure I spend 50% of my time working on the business and 50% of my time working in the business.

-I've started to close my laptop whenever I'm not entirely sure what to do next.
+I'm planning my tasks for the next day the evening before.
+And I've started to close my laptop whenever I'm not entirely sure what to do next.

 I've started to write daily again.
 Spending an hour to write a blog post like the one you're reading right now is doing more for our business than me spending an additional hour on some random busywork.